jameswpierce/jamespierce.dev/_posts/getting-started-with-cypress.md

+---
+title: Adding integration testing to an existing codebase with Cypress
+date: 2019-10-23
+excerpt: You have recently come into your inheritance.
+Surprise!
+It's a giant Wordpress codebase with years of development history and no automated testing of any kind.
+Congratulations.
+---

 # Adding integration testing to an existing codebase with Cypress

 You have recently come into your inheritance.
 Surprise!
 It's a giant Wordpress codebase with years of development history and no automated testing of any kind.
 Congratulations.